John Lee Ka-chiu: Security Bureau

-Lee was appointed Under Secretary for Security in 2012 by chief executive Leung Chun-ying and promoted to Secretary for Security in July 2017 in Carrie Lam's administration.
+Lee was appointed Under Secretary for Security in 2012 by chief executive Leung Chun-ying and promoted to Secretary for Security in July 2017 in the Carrie Lam administration.

 In 2019, Lee played a key role in the push for the 2019 Hong Kong extradition bill.

 On 3 July 2020, the Chinese state-run Xinhua News Agency stated that the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region was formally established.
 There were 10 members of the committee.
 As the Secretary for Security of Hong Kong, Lee was a member of the committee.

-In October 2020, Lee told Shenzhen Satellite TV in an interview that he was thankful for Beijing pushing through the National Security Law.
+In October 2020, Lee told Shenzhen Satellite TV in an interview that he was thankful for Beijing pushing through the Hong Kong national security law.

 In December 2020, Lee defended the freezing of bank accounts belonging to former Democratic Party legislator Ted Hui, and said that other bank accounts, including those of suspect's relatives, could be frozen if they were believed to be related to a crime.

 In January 2021, after the arrest of 53 pro-democracy figures, Lee stated to the Legislative Council that they were arrested for "subverting state power".
 Lee also stated that "The Security Bureau strongly reaffirms and fully supports the Police's operation, which is resolute and professional."
 In addition, Lee stated that the opposition figures' attempts were "evil" and meant to "overthrow" the government.

 On 15 January 2021, Lee said that the new National Security Law would include police surveillance of communications, potentially giving the police more power to intercept and read communications.

 In April 2021, Lee said that Hong Kong's disciplined services would adopt PLA-style goose step marching in order to demonstrate "nationalistic sentiments" and to "strengthen awareness of national security".
 In July 2022, Lee as Chief Executive said that "This time, we've comprehensively adopted the Chinese-style marching, which fully reflects the police's national identity and sense of belonging to the country, and also represents a solemn commitment to the trust bestowed by the nation, and loyalty to the country".